viperproject/tutorial/src/language-top.md

 * Declared by keyword `field`
 * Every object has all fields (there are no classes in Viper)
+* Several fields may be declared at once, e.g., `field val: Int, next: Ref`
 * See the [section on permissions](./permissions.md) for examples

 ## Methods